CAWaterBoardDataCenter/SafeToSwim/src/how-to-use.md

 ## Understanding the data used

-The most important data in this dashboard are bacteria concentrations measured from water samples at each station.
-To obtain a safety status for a station, these data are compared to thresholds that have been connected with differences in health outcomes from swimming.
-That is, if concentrations exceed a certain level, the station is considered less safe to swim around.
+This dashboard displays bacteria concentrations measured from water samples at each station.
+To obtain a safety status for a station, these data are compared to thresholds that have been connected with differences in health outcomes from swimming: if concentrations exceed a certain level, the station is considered less safe to swim.
 The method used to determine status uses two versions of the data: single samples from the last 30 days, and the geometric mean (of the single samples) from the last 6 weeks.
 Both versions of data are shown in the Data panel.

 ## Disclaimer